 6. Take action after the call.

 In many cases, finishing the call is not the end of the story.
-There might be some actions that your sales team should take afterwards, such as send a summary of the call to the interlocutor, plan a follow-up, or discuss the case at hand with the team.
+There might be some actions that your sales team should take afterward, such as send a summary of the call to the interlocutor, plan a follow-up, or discuss the case at hand with the team.
 Make sure your team is aware of that.

 Ready for proper sales call planning?